HoloAdventure/HolographicMonsterInformation/README.md

 # Your Consent
 By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by us.

+# Contact Me
+If you have any questions regarding privacy while using the Application, or have questions about the practices, or if you wish to request deletion of your user data, Please contact the following service providers via email.

+Fukumoto Ryosuke
+holomon.holographicmonster@gmail.com